Ron Haddrick: Haddrick and Cracknell

 In 1960 Haddrick appeared at the Adelaide Festival of Arts in a production of Murder in the Cathedral in Bonython Hall.
 It marked the start of a long working partnership between Haddrick and Ruth Cracknell.
 In 1970 they performed in Sophocles' Oedipus Rex.
 It was directed for the Old Tote in Sydney by Sir Tyrone Guthrie and toured widely.
 In 1973, Haddrick, Ruth Cracknell, Gordon Chater and Garry McDonald appeared at the Australian Theatre in Newtown in a miscellany called Aurora Australis.
-They were in the Old Tote's production of David Williamson's What If You Died Tomorrow? in 1974 and it toured Australia and played in London at the Comedy Theatre.
-In the late 1970s they were in two Peter Williams' productions at the Theatre Royal, Sydney, Bedroom Farce and The Gin Game.
+They were in the Old Tote's production of David Williamson's What If You Died Tomorrow? in 1974; it toured Australia and played in London at the Comedy Theatre.
+In the late 1970s, they were in two Peter Williams' productions at the Theatre Royal, Sydney, Bedroom Farce and The Gin Game.

 In 1983 Haddrick and Cracknell played the theatrical Mr and Mrs Crummles in Richard Wherrett’s production of David Edgar's two-part Dickens marathon, The Life and Adventures of Nicholas Nickleby for the Sydney Theatre Company.
 This played at the Theatre Royal in Sydney and the State Theatre in Melbourne.
 In 1990 they were reunited in A.R.
 Gurney's Love Letters for the Sydney Theatre Company.

 Death

-Haddrick died at home on 11 February 2020.
-A memorial service was held at The Parade Theatre at NIDA on 1 March 2020, where speakers included actor and director John Bell and former Australian cricket captain Ian Chappell.
+Haddrick died at home at age 90 in Sydney surrounded by his wife and family on 11 February 2020.
+A memorial service was held at The Parade Theatre at NIDA on 1 March 2020.
+Speakers included his daughter Lyn, his granddaughter Millie, his son Greg, actors Kirrily Nolan and Peter Carroll AM, directors Aubrey Mellor OAM and John Bell AO OBE and former Australian cricket captain Ian Chappell.